indubitably-ai/indubitably-code/README.md

 - **Change log**: when writing tools succeed (or even attempt writes), their target paths are recorded.
 - **Background commands**: look under `run_logs/` for stdout/stderr captured by `run_terminal_cmd`.
 - **Session TODOs**: `.session_todos.json` keeps the most recent list written by `todo_write` with timestamps.

+### Testing
+Run `pytest -q` to execute the full suite, including new coverage for session compaction, slash commands, and CLI wiring.

 ---